edi3on/gamemaker/README.md

 #  Twitter Duel Bot — Gamemaker

-This project lets users engage in AI-judged Twitter “duels” — arguments, rap battles, or roasts — where an Emperor Agent (powered by OpenAI) determines the winner.
+This project lets users engage in AI-judged Twitter “duels” — arguments, or roasts — where an Emperor Agent (powered by OpenAI) determines the winner.
 Match results are immutably recorded on-chain, player profiles are tracked long-term, and rewards are distributed in real-time.

 > Built for a multi-chain hackathon featuring Flow, Saga, and Ronin.